 Iabotes the King and vengeful father-in-law smiled when he found the answer.

-However, one stands out quite a bit in terms of raw form.
 The Chimera was something that went beyond physical embodiment.
-His portrayal has varied across the pages of history as this terrifying tyrant is a product of bizarre perception and the wildest of imaginations.
+Its portrayal has varied across the pages of history as this terrifying tyrant is a product of bizarre perception and the wildest of imaginations.

 “The Chimera was of divine stock, not of men, in the fore part a lion, in the hinder a serpent, and in the midst, a goat, breathing forth in terrible wise the might of blazing fire.”